RifqiMakarim/MachineLearning_Asah_Dicoding/README.md

 # MachineLearning_Asah_Dicoding
-This is my repository of my study machine leraning from Asah led by Dicoding's program
+This is my repository of learning machine leraning from Asah led by the Dicoding Program